Sam Eljamel: Public inquiry to be held into disgraced brain surgeon

 He was head of neurosurgery at Ninewells Hospital in Dundee until December 2013, when he was suspended.

-Mr Yousaf confirmed the decision during First Minister's Questions.
+Mr Yousaf confirmed the decision to hold a public inquiry during First Minister's Questions at Holyrood.

 It follows a long-running campaign, with almost 150 former patients of the surgeon calling for the inquiry.